 The worry with the golden blood group is that the donations of Rh null are incredibly scarce and difficult to obtain.
 An Rh null person has to rely on the cooperation of a small network of regular Rh null donors around the world if they need the blood.
 Across the globe, there are only nine active donors for this blood group.
 This makes it the world’s most precious blood type, hence the name "golden" blood.

 Our red blood cells have proteins called antigens on their surface.
-Depending on the antigen present, we have either A, B, O, or AB blood type.
-The ABO system has a further distinction as Rh-positive or Rh-negative depending on the presence or absence of the ‘Rh-D’ factor on the cells.
+Depending on the antigen present, we have A, B, O, or AB blood type.
+The ABO system has a further distinction as Rh-positive or Rh-negative depending on the presence or absence of the "Rh-D" factor in the cells.

-In the golden blood group, the individual lacks all the Rh antigens whereas a person with Rh-negative blood group lacks only RhD antigen.
+With the golden blood group, a person lacks all the Rh antigens whereas a person with the Rh-negative blood group lacks only RhD antigen.

 RHAG mutation is often associated with a disease called hereditary stomatocytosis.
 These individuals can have long-term, mild, hemolytic anemia and increased RBC breakdown.
 The Rh-null phenotype can also be seen in the case of certain anemias a person may be born with.

-The following conditions may put you at a higher risk of golden blood group:
+The following conditions may put you at a higher risk of the golden blood group: